INIT-REF/ASM_Euler/README.md

 I used 7 * 9! as the upper bound, because 8 * 9! is still a 7-digit number.
 The acutal greatest number that can be written as the sum of its digit factorials is much lower than this, but it was ok as a rough guess.

 ### 036
 We only need to check odd numbers, because the least significant bit in base 2 can't be 0 for this problem.
-We also need to use 64bit registers for base 2 because the converted numbers quickly get to big to fit in a 32 bit register.